 Yield to maturity (YTM) is the expected return on a bond that an investor will receive if it is held until the maturity date of the bond.
 In other words, it refers to the returns that a bond will fetch considering all payments made on time throughout the life of the bond.
-Redemption Yield or Book Yield are other terms which are used to mention yield to maturity.
+Redemption Yield or Book Yield are other terms that are used to mention yield to maturity.
 It equates the bond’s present value of future cash flows (periodic coupon payments and principal amount at maturity) to the market value of the bond.
 It is expressed as an annual rate even though it is a long term bond yield.

 It can be calculated for bonds as wells as other long term fixed interest-paying securities like gilts.
-Unlike current yield which measures the present value of the bond whereas the yield to maturity measures the value of the bond at the end of the term of a bond.
+Unlike current yield, which measures the present value of the bond, whereas the yield to maturity measures the value of the bond at the end of the term of a bond.

 Yield to Maturity Formula

-YTM considers the effective yield of the bond which is based on compounding.
-The below formula focuses on calculating the approximate yield to maturity whereas calculating the actual YTM will require trial and error by considering different rates in the current value of the bond until price matches the actual market price of the bond.
+YTM considers the effective yield of the bond, which is based on compounding.
+The below formula focuses on calculating the approximate yield to maturity, whereas calculating the actual YTM will require trial and error by considering different rates in the current value of the bond until price matches the actual market price of the bond.
 Nowadays, there are computer applications that facilitate easy to calculate YTM of the bond.